Basketball Shot Types

 In basketball, there are only two ways to score points - with field goals and free throws.
 In both cases, a player must shoot the ball into his team's net.
 This may sound easy enough, but players on the opposing team are there to stop them.
 As a result, players have developed an arsenal of shot types to use in various game situations to give them the best chance at making baskets.
 Here is a list of the basic shot types in basketball:

 The backboard is a piece of equipment in basketball that is used by players on various types of shots.
 Backboards are especially useful on bank shots and layups.
 As a player, you should use the backboard to aim and frame your shot.

-Whenever a ball goes into the net without touching any part of the hoop or backboard it is called a swish because it makes a swish-like sound if you listen closely.
+A swish in basketball is a shot that goes into the net without touching any part of the hoop or backboard.
+It is called a swish because it makes a swish-like sound as it goes through the net if you listen closely.

 A layup is the most basic shot type in basketball.
 Layups utilize the backboard by bouncing off of it before going into the net.
 On a layup, players approach the net and toss the ball towards the backboard with an overhand or underhand motion.
 When performing a layup, you pick a side of the basket to approach, either the left side or right side of the net.
 As a player, you should practice making layups from both sides of the net because you never know when side is being guarded by defensive players.

 A dunk, or slam dunk, is a type of shot where the ball-handler leaps into the air and places the ball into the net.
 Dunking requires a player to jump higher than the ring, which is 10ft above the floor in college basketball.
 On a dunk, a teammate can also pass you the ball.
 As a player, you should practice driving towards the basket and dunking in a one on one situation.